isomerpages/moe-yishuninnovajc/_admissions/Scholarships & Financial Assistance.md

 <br clear="left">

-Submit Hardcopy Application Form if:<br>
+Submit Hardcopy Application Form if student is in :<br>
 a. families with other dependents (Great grandparents, Aunties/Uncles, Cousins and others)<br>
 b. family with more than 5 children in GGAS<br>
 c. family with more than 4 unmarried children not in GGAS<br>
 d. family with more than 3 grandparents in the household

-Application form can also be obtained at the school General Office.
+The application form can also be obtained at the school's General Office.

 ##### **Note:**
 1\.
 Parent only need to submit one application form for all your school-going children to one of their schools.
 The school which receives the application form will inform you of the outcome for all the children.